md-islam/pizzashop_DBMS_using_Hibernate_ORM/README.md

 The customer can view all the orders under the user name.

-Use Java Enum type to represent PaymentType and PizzaSize.
+Used Java Enum type to represent PaymentType and PizzaSize.
 There are three different payment methods accepted by the system: CASH, VISA and MASTER.
 Three different pizza sizes available for a customer can choose from: SMALL, MEDIUM, and LARGE.
 In the enum type PizzaSize, define a price of each size as an instance variable and also define the corresponding accessor and mutator.
 For instance, set a price in a way that a SMALL pizza costs $3, a MEDIUM pizza costs $5 and a LARGE pizza costs $7.

 Make the following 10 toppings available to the system.

     Pepperoni, Mushrooms, Onions, Sausage, Bacon
     Extra cheese, Black olives, Green peppers, Pineapple, Spinach A customer can add upto 3 different or same toppings to the order.
 Examples of a combination of toppings are (Pepperoni), (Pepperoni and Onions), (Pepperoni, Onions and Green peppers), and (Pineapple, Pineapple, Sausage).
-The Topping class defines an
+The Topping class defines an instance variable price for this Topping instance along with some reasonable price.